 In this program, we soak in elegance at the thermal Széchenyi Baths, stomp and slap with traditional dancers at a folk concert, visit the Communist all-stars in Memento Park, remember Hungary's secret police at the House of Terror, sample some paprika in the Great Indoor Market Hall, and cruise under floodlit monuments on the Danube.

 The Széchenyi Baths are the ideal way to reward yourself for the hard work of sightseeing and while enjoying a culturally enlightening experience.
-Soak in hundred-degree water, surrounded by portly Hungarians squeezed into tiny swimsuits, while jets and cascades pound away your tension.
-Go for a vigorous swim in the lap pool, giggle and bump your way around the whirlpool, submerge yourself to the nostrils in water green with minerals, feel the bubbles from an underwater jet gradually caress their way up your leg, or challenge the locals to a game of Speedo-clad chess.
-And it's all surrounded by an opulent yellow palace with shiny copper domes.
+Soak in hundred-degree water, surrounded by portly Hungarians, while jets and cascades pound away your tension.
 The bright blue-and-white of the sky, the yellow of the buildings, the pale pink of the skin, the turquoise of the water…Budapest simply doesn't get any better.

-This is one of Europe's finest opera houses.
-You can drop in anytime the box office is open to ogle the ostentatious lobby, or take a tour to see the lavish auditorium, you'll need to join a guided tour.
+You can drop in anytime the box office is open to ogle the ostentatious lobby; to see the lavish auditorium, you'll need to join a guided tour.
 But consider attending a performance: Here you can take in an opera by one of the best companies in Europe, in one of Europe's loveliest opera houses, for bargain prices.
-Except at the height of summer (from late June into early September), the Hungarian State Opera performs almost nightly, though there are generally no performances from late June into early September).
+Except at the height of summer (from late June into early September), the Hungarian State Opera performs almost nightly (no performances on Mondays).
+Most performances are in the original language with Hungarian and English supertitles.

-Péter is an exceptional guide who really puts you in touch with the Budapest you came to see.
+Péter is an exceptional guide who really puts you in touch with the Budapest you came to see ([email protected]).